mtimmin65/engineering-notebook/README.md

 ### Reflection

 This assignment was helpful because it used some mirroring and filleting techniques.
+This assignment took me about a day to finish.

 ## Trucks

 ### Description

 These are the trucks I have made my skateboard project.
+Using different onshape, logical skills and following the step by step instructions.

 ### Evidence